croedel/MTECmqtt/README.md

 (5) enables you to write a value to a register of your Inverter.
 WARNING: Be careful when writing data to your Inverter!
 This is definitively at your own risk!

 ### Commandline export tool
-The command-line tool `mtec_export.py` offers functionality to read data from your Inverter using Modbus and export it in various combinations and formats.
+The command-line tool `mtec_export` offers functionality to read data from your Inverter using Modbus and export it in various combinations and formats.

 As default, it will connect to your device and retrieve a list of all known Modbus registers in a human readable format.